RedTurtle/volto-feedback/README.md

 ## Honeypot integration

-If you want to use Honeypot, you have to set env var RAZZLE_HONEYPOT_FIELD with the same value of the HONEYPOT_FIELD env var setted on plone backend.
+If you want to use Honeypot, you have to set env var RAZZLE_HONEYPOT_FIELD with the same value of the HONEYPOT_FIELD env var set on plone backend.